 I'm often asked about the best way to avoid being ripped off.
 There are no sure-fire ways, and I'm certainly no expert.
 But hopefully these suggestions will help you have a great transaction.

-SUGGESTION #1: Avoid payment methods that offer no protection.
-Scammers seem to enjoy using Western Union, so I would avoid that unless you are 100% certain you are dealing with a trusted, legitimate ham, and not someone POSING as a ham.
+TIP #1: Avoid payment methods that offer no protection, such as Western Union, Bank Transfers and Money Orders.
+Scammers seem to enjoy using Western Union, Bank Transfers and Money Orders, so I would avoid those payment methods unless you are 100% certain you are dealing with a trusted, legitimate ham, and not someone POSING as a ham.
 PayPal and Credit Cards offer pretty good protection against scams.
 You are on your own with other payment methods.
-Do NOT send PayPal payments as a "Personal" payment!
+Do NOT send PayPal payments as a "Personal" or "Friends or Family" payment.
 While it avoids fees for the buyer, it offers you, the seller, NO PROTECTION!
+Do NOT do it!!

-SUGGESTION #5: Call the person and talk to them.
+TIP #2: Call the person and talk to them.
 Use Google or Yahoo and search the phone number to see if anything interesting shows up.
 Does the area code match where the FCC says the ham lives?
 Check to see if the email address matches the one listed on QRZ.com.
 Are you really working with the person that owns that callsign, or just somene posing as them?
-Beware of phone forwarding -- We have also seen an increase in scammers using phone forwarding, where you call one number, and it forwards to another number, so you never know what their real phone number is.
+Beware of phone forwarding, where you call one number, and it forwards to another number, so you never know what their real phone number is.
 If you hear "Please wait while I transfer your call...", it may be a red flag.

-SUGGESTION #7: Sometimes scammers use other people's pictures in their ads, since they don't really have any equipment to sell.
+TIP #8: Sometimes scammers use other people's pictures in their ads, since they don't really have any equipment to sell.
 One idea is to ask the seller to send you a picture of the radio with THEIR QSL CARD in the picture.
-Potentially a scammer could use a photo editing program to fake this, but that is a lot of effort and most scammers would probably move on vs. go through that effort to deceive you.
+Scammers have been actually editing photos to make it look like their QSL card on the bogus equipment -- look close, don't be fooled.

-SUGGESTION #8: Read the excellent Safe Trading Tips by K4ICL, a very experienced trader.
+TIP #10: Read the excellent Safe Trading Tips by K4ICL, a very experienced trader (now SK).
 See his tips at THIS LINK

 If you have other suggestions, please click the NEW TOPIC button above or below and let us know what you think!